nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

 ```

 \
-Finally, I added a new route to `auth.py` to handle the logic
+Finally, I added a new route to `auth.py` to handle the logic.

 ```python
 #website/auth.py